GreenLv/pensieve_retrain/README.md

 **Network traces.** Four classes of wireless bandwidth traces are used in training and testing, collected in 3G, 4G, 5G, and Wi-Fi networks.
 Each class of traces is further divided into several types, depending on the location or mobility.
 I further filter out traces  (see `retrained_info/data_preprocess/filtered_traces.py`) whose average bandwidth is less than 1.5Mbps (because the lowest video bitrate is 1Mbps), mainly in the Norway FCC dataset.
+Final traces are provided in `retrained_info/data_preprocess/network_traces.zip`.

 |                 | Count | Range of Average Bandwidth (Mbps) |
 | --------------- | ----- | --------------------------------- |